 Interest will accrue on your account at 12% per annum on all unpaid balances.

 Transcripts will not be released to any student who has an outstanding balance with Vermont Law and Graduate School until the balance (and any applicable interest) is paid in full.

 Please direct any questions about Financial Aid to the Financial Aid Office: firstname.lastname@example.org.
 Federal Student Aid is only available to students in degree-seeking programs.
 Students taking VLGS courses toward a degree at another institution should contact our Financial Aid Office.

 Students wanting to borrow federal loan funding to cover their summer educational expenses must complete a 2023-2024 FAFSA and be enrolled in at least 3 credits counting towards their JD, master's, and/or LLM Degree.

 Cost of living funding is available and calculated for students based on the total number of days they are enrolled during the summer semester.

 If you are an online student or taking an online, asynchronous class, please contact the Online Enrollment Advisor, Genevieve Nichols.

-All students at Vermont Law School have access to the following resources.
+All students at Vermont Law and Graduate School have access to the following resources.

-Many professors at VLS use TWEN as a course-management platform.
-TWEN is The West Education Network, which is part of the Westlaw subscription managed by the Library.
-You may use TWEN to access course materials and syllabi, view or submit online assignments and exams, and exchange messages with your professors, classmates, and more.
+Some professors at VLGS use TWEN as a course-management platform rather than Canvas.
+TWEN is accessed through Westlaw and can be used to review course materials and syllabi, view and submit online assignments and exams, and exchange messages with professors and classmates.